MarvinMainz/grammar_mining/workflow.md

 5. Extracting information

-**libre office calc**: we can use a program like excel (preferrably libre office calc) to create data tables, which will be designed depending on the kind of data we want to extract.
+**libre office calc**: we can use a program like excel (preferrably libre office calc) to create spread sheets for our data, which will be designed depending on the kind of data we want to extract.

 **Zotero / Python / other software**: then comes the most interesting part, extracting the relevant information.
 We can do this in several different ways, which we will probably have to combine in order to yield good results.
 That is